skorch-dev/skorch/examples/cli/README.md

 ```

+Note: The function you pass to `fire.Fire` shouldn't have any
+positional arguments, otherwise the displayed help will not work
+correctly; this is a quirk of fire.

 This even works if your neural net is part of an sklearn pipeline, in
 which case the help extends to all other estimators of your pipeline.